plushu/plushu-app-name-domain/README.md

 an app were pushed named `myapp`, its defult domain would be `myapp.example.com`).

+This plugin also sets the default hostname from within the app's container to this default name.

 See also [plushu/plushu-domains][], which allows for defining additional custom domains for an app.